Sylar257/ULMFiT-Sentiment-Analysis/README.md

 *   practical application of ULMFiT on IMDB sentiment classification
 *   what if we are interested in modeling a language that is not English?

-Acknowledgement: Sincere thanks to Jeremy Howard, Sebastian Ruder and Rachel Thomas not just because they wrote the ULMFiT [paper](https://arxiv.org/abs/1801.06146), but more amazingly, for having developed the [FastAI NLP course](https://www.youtube.com/watch?v=cce8ntxP_XI&list=PLtmWHNX-gukKocXQOkQjuVxglSDYWsSh9) that provides users with interactive tutorials of implementation and practical advices.
+Acknowledgement: Sincere thanks to Jeremy Howard, Sebastian Ruder and Rachel Thomas not just because that they wrote the ULMFiT [paper](https://arxiv.org/abs/1801.06146), but more amazingly, for having developed the [FastAI NLP course](https://www.youtube.com/watch?v=cce8ntxP_XI&list=PLtmWHNX-gukKocXQOkQjuVxglSDYWsSh9) that provides users with interactive tutorials of implementation and practical advices.

 ## Overview of critical techniques from papers